-The New Hanover County landfill has taken the first steps in developing a system to collect landfill gas and converting this renewable resource into energy.
+The New Hanover County landfill has taken several steps in developing a system to collect landfill gas to convert this renewable resource into energy.

 Landfill gas is a natural by-product of waste decomposition.
 This gas is composed of roughly 50% methane, 50% carbon dioxide, and a trace amount of non-methane organic compounds (NMOCs).
 Methane is is a potent greenhouse gas – over 20 times more potent than carbon dioxide.

 Thirty-five landfill gas collection wells have been installed as well as a blower and skid flare system.
 Analyzing the quantity and quality of the gas is an important step in determining how to design the gas collection and control system.
 The ultimate goal is to collect the landfill gas, compress it, purify it, and use the methane to generate electrical power or CNG (compressed natural gas).

 We are very excited about the opportunity to dramatically reduce the site’s emissions while generating clean, renewable energy.